Ann Li

 Moving into prototyping, I tested a series of interactive iterations based on insights we gathered from user interviews, heat maps, remote field observations, and A/B testing.

-We decided on an soft, minimalist aesthetic reminiscent of ambient light and inspired by music visualizers.
+We decided on a soft, minimalist aesthetic reminiscent of ambient light and inspired by music visualizers.

-I created a design system for expedited workflows and developer reference
+I created design guidelines and components for expedited workflows and developer reference

-Sample of sketches: music notes, sonar, sound waves, and headphones
+Sample of my initial sketches: music notes, sonar, sound waves, and headphones

 Final logo and text pairing: positive and negative applications on the top left and right, and alternate color ways and formatting on the right.